 IVF can be done using a couple's own eggs and sperm.
 Or it may involve eggs, sperm or embryos from a known or unknown donor.
 In some cases, a gestational carrier — someone who has an embryo implanted in the uterus — might be used.

 Your chances of having a healthy baby using IVF depend on many factors, such as your age and the cause of infertility.
-In addition, IVF can be time-consuming, expensive and invasive.
-If more than one embryo is implanted in your uterus, IVF can result in a pregnancy with more than one fetus (multiple pregnancy).
+What's more, IVF involves getting procedures that can be time-consuming, expensive and invasive.
+If more than one embryo is placed in the uterus, it can result in a pregnancy with more than one baby.
+This is called a multiple pregnancy.

-Your doctor can help you understand how IVF works, the potential risks and whether this method of treating infertility is right for you.
+Your health care team can help you understand how IVF works, what the risks are and whether it's right for you.